AipuAmeh/digital-planner/README.md

  - Navigate into the folder titled `server` and run `npm install`.
  - Then start both the server and client folders, by running `npm run develop` in the main terminal.
  - Navigate to [http://localhost:3000/](http://localhost:3000/) to view the homepage with the option to either signup or login to your account.
- - Navigate to [http://localhost:3000/todo](http://localhost:3000/todo) to create a task item.
+ - Click on the 'tasks' page to create a task, intention behind the task, and add it to the page.

 ## Credits